-The Perseids are one of the most dependable meteor showers of the year.
+The Perseids are the most dependable and most viewed meteor shower of the year in the Northern hemisphere.

 - Get Away From Artificial Light: If at all possible, get out of the city a little ways since its light pollution will obscure your view of the stars, hence, the meteor shower.

-- Look Northeast: Since the Perseids appear to radiate from the constellation Perseus in the northeastern sky, that’s the direction you’ll focus on.
+- Look Northeast: Since the Perseids seem to radiate from the constellation Perseus in the northeastern sky, that’s the direction you’ll focus on.

 Astronomy.com has some more specific tips that will be incredibly helpful for maximum Perseids viewing:

-"Early in the evening on Wednesday, August 12, set up a lawn chair, preferably one that reclines.
+“Early in the evening, set up a lawn chair, preferably one that reclines.
 Face east, and look halfway up.
 After midnight (around the time of moonrise), adjust your chair, and generally look overhead.
-Glancing around won’t hurt anything."
+Glancing around won’t hurt anything.”

 - Maximize Your Night Vision: Give your eyes about 15 minutes to adjust to the dark and then do NOT look at the moon, your cell phone screen, a flashlight, etc. It will take another 15 minutes for your eyes to adjust again.
 Boo.

-- Timing Is Everything: The best time to view the Perseids is between midnight and dawn, you local time.
-That said, NASA says viewing between 9pm-11pm, when both Persus and the competing moon are low on the horizon, will give you the best chance to see a magnificent "Earthgrazer".
+- Timing Is Everything: The best time to view the Perseids is between midnight and dawn, your local time.

 - Be Alcohol-Free: The aforementioned Astronomy.com articles goes on to say,

-"In addition to your chair, bring a blanket, bug spray, cookies, fruit, and a non-alcoholic beverage (alcohol interferes with the eye’s dark adaption as well as the visual perception of events)."
+“In addition to your chair, bring a blanket, bug spray, cookies, fruit, and a non-alcoholic beverage (alcohol interferes with the eye’s dark adaptation as well as the visual perception of events).”